 Today we want to discuss snail farming with you.

-After reading this comprehensive post, you may contact us if you want to visit one of our associate snail farms, to come and see and learn snail farming, practically.
+After reading this comprehensive post, you may contact us if you want to visit one of our associate snail farms, to come and see and learn snail farming, practically, on our associates’ snail farm near you

-I will also give you my phone number, should you need our help.
+I will also give you our phone number, should you need our help.

 In fact, you can use our experienced snail farmers to help you set-up your own snail business, professionally.